syferproject/syfer-core/docs/README.md

 === Decentralized Banking ===

 Syfer.Network is an open source private cryptocurrency (a peer-to-peer digital cash system).
-Deposits form the backbone of the Syfer.Network ecosystem, providing users with an egalitarian framework to Cold Stake ₡CCX, the native coin of Syfer.Network.
+Deposits form the backbone of the Syfer.Network ecosystem, providing users with an egalitarian framework to Cold Stake ₡SYFR, the native coin of Syfer.Network.
 Cold Staking is a timed deposit you earn compounding interest on when the locked deposit matures.
-Users privately choose the length of the staking period and the amount of ₡CCX to be staked.
+Users privately choose the length of the staking period and the amount of ₡SYFR to be staked.

 === Private Transactions ===